darkred/Userscripts/Blabbermouth_-_generate_timestamps_and_add_link_to_the_FB_comments_area/README.md

   It generates timestamps *(making use of the existing `published_time` data from inside the pages, e.g. `2020-02-20T19:10:22.000Z`)*
 in relative format.
 Also, it recalculates them every 1 minute.
+_(the initial retrieved timestamps -converted to local timezone's offset- are tooltips: just hover mouse on a relative date to view)_

   It also shows a link to the Facebook comments next to the generated timestamp,
 with **the comment count from that fb iframe** <sup>1</sup> (i.e. `6 Comments`, not just "Comments" ).